-As safety risks continue to be debated, an ongoing study led by Underwriters Laboratories Chemical Safety seeks to develop scientific research data for evaluating and harmonizing the risks of flammability with exposure to chemical flame retardants.
+As safety risks continue to be debated, an ongoing study led by Chemical Insights seeks to develop scientific research data for evaluating and harmonizing the risks of flammability with exposure to chemical flame retardants.

 As market demand continues to grow for consumer-safe products, health science is demonstrating that certain chemical flame retardants have the potential for adverse health impacts, including cancer, infertility, developmental disorders and other abnormalities such as early-onset puberty.

 Whether there are alternative technologies that can balance the risks of both furniture flammability and chemical hazards remains an important question for study.
-UL’s ongoing research and related efforts will help furniture industry stakeholders- including furniture manufacturers, policymakers and consumers- take important steps toward managing this important and multifaceted human safety problem.
+Underwriters Laboratories' ongoing research and related efforts will help furniture industry stakeholders—including furniture manufacturers, policymakers and consumers—take important steps toward managing this important and multifaceted human safety problem.

 RESOURCE #5: Furniture Experimental Outline